 The following are questions frequently asked by students during the conduct process:

-I received a Notice of Charge (NOC) from the Dean of Students Office requesting that I schedule a Conduct Conference.
+I received a Notice of Charge (NOC) requesting that I schedule an Administrative Meeting.
 What is the purpose of this meeting?

-A Conduct Conference is your opportunity to share your account of the incident with a member of the Dean of Students Office.
+An Administrative Meeting is your opportunity to share your account of the incident with a Case Administrator assigned to investigate/adjudicate the reported incident.

-What happens if I choose not to attend the Conduct Conference?
+What happens if I choose not to attend the Administrative Meeting?

-If you fail to respond to the Notice of Charge, an administrative hold will be placed on your account preventing you from enrolling in classes and your case may be referred to a Student Conduct Hearing Board.
+If you fail to respond to the Notice of Charge, an administrative hold will be placed on your account preventing you from enrolling in classes and your case may be referred to the University Hearing Board.

-Can someone like a family member or a lawyer attend a Conduct Conference with me?
+Can someone like a family member or a lawyer attend an Administrative Meeting with me?

-A family member and/or attorney may attend your Conduct Conference as an advisor to support you through the process.
+A family member and/or attorney may attend any meeting/hearing as an advisor to support you through the process.
 You must complete a Confidentiality Waiver to allow any third party to be present.

-Are there campus resources outside the Dean of Students Office that can help me through the conduct process?
+Are there campus resources that can help me through the conduct process?